Skip to main content

 Unresectable cancers are those that cannot be removed with surgery.
 This group includes cancers that are too close to vital structures (like nerves and blood vessels) or that have spread too far to be removed completely (which includes many stage III and most stage IV cancers).
 It also includes people who are too ill for surgery.

-In some cases, doctors may advise giving chemo as the first treatment to try to make the tumor resectable.
+In some cases, doctors may advise giving chemo as the first treatment to try to shrink the tumor enough for surgery.
 If it shrinks enough, surgery is done.
 This is then followed by further treatment, usually with radiation therapy.

 For people who can’t have surgery, either because the cancer has spread too far or because they're they're not healthy enough because of other serious medical conditions, chemo and radiation therapy are the main treatment options.
 If chemo is no longer helpful, other drugs that work in different ways might be options.